timdodsgon/sainsburys/README.md

 ## Dependencies

-The application depends on just few popular libraries/frameworks which all supplied by maven dependencies
+The application depends on just few popular libraries/frameworks which are all supplied by maven

 - jackson - for JSON data manipulation.
 - jsoup - for HTML parsing and DOM manipulation as well as web connections.